For folk musicians, singers, dancers, poets, performance artists, collector/performers

 - Access to the Library’s professional sound recording studios

-- Performance and workshops at the 2014 National Folk Festival and a subsequent presentation on the Fellowship at the National Library
+- $4000 to present performances of, and a presentation on the collected material at the 2015 National Folk Festival and a subsequent presentation on the Fellowship at the National Library.

-Applications for the 2013/14 Fellowship open on March 29 and close on 1 July 2013.
+Applications for the 2014/15 Fellowship are now open and will close on 31 July 2014.
 No applications or changes will be accepted after that date.

 For detailed information regarding the National Folk Fellowship, Please read the Fellowship Information Page before filling in the form.